MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. On the **Review and finish** page, select **Submit**, then select **Done** once your policy is updated.

+You've updated your DLP policy to block sharing when insider risk is elevated, strengthening data protection based on user behavior.

-## Task 3 – Optional: Configure Conditional Access with Adaptive Protection
+## Task 3 – (Optional) Configure Conditional Access with Adaptive Protection

+To add another layer of enforcement, you can use insider risk levels to restrict access using Conditional Access.
+In this task, you'll create a policy that blocks access for users with an elevated insider risk level.

 1. In Microsoft Purview, sign out of Joni's account and close all browser windows.